- Listen to homeowners who have concerns or problems with the association;

 - Apologize and make the necessary corrections when mistakes happen.

-- Give a weekly update to (email every Friday) to board members on accomplishments for each week
+- Give a weekly update (email every Friday) to board members on accomplishments for each week.

 Oversee Maintenance and Repairs of Common areas:

 - Investigate maintenance problems promptly (i.e. floods/leaks).